sniffie-helsinki/sniffie-docs/SniffieV1Enterprise/sqs/examples/python/README.md

 ## Before running for the first time

-Copy `config.json.example` to `config.json` and fill the necessary details
+1. Copy `config.json.example` to `config.json` and fill the necessary details.
+2. Run `pip install -r requirements.txt` in the project folder